SNasser97/kraken--ethereum-trade-extracter/README.md

 Which builds a array of the row data and creates a CSV file with the current date and time

-To run: Simply F12 and paste the script and run
+To run: Simply F12 and paste the script and run in the browser